Filip Mitrovic: Tuney

-In 2019, Mitrovic co-founded Tuney, an AI-assisted, auto-score-to-picture music platform for content creators.
+In 2019, Mitrovic co-founded Tuney, a platform that patented sonic branding at scale.
 In 2020, the company joined MuckerLab, a startup accelerator in Santa Monica.

 Ear Candy Shop

 In 2015, Filip Mitrovic and Antony Demekhin founded Ear Candy Shop, a boutique music production house for advertising, providing music for TV campaigns.
-Clients include TED (conference), Maker's Mark, Facebook, Hennessy, American Eagle and others.
+Clients include Coca-Cola, Maker's Mark, Facebook, Hennessy, American Eagle and others.
+He collaborated with Teddy Swims on an ad campaign for Piedmont Healthcare and with Michael Kiwanuka on Coca-Cola's spot for the 2024 Summer Olympics.

 Dark Bardo

-In 2021, Mitrovic partnered up with producer Andy Baldwin to create Dark Bardo, a music production duo inspired by a mysterious package from an anonymous sender that contained a plastic sherrif's badge, a Cuban cigar, and a copy of Illusions: The Adventures of a Reluctant Messiah, a novel by Richard Bach.
+In 2021, Mitrovic partnered up with producer Andy Baldwin to create Dark Bardo, a music production duo inspired by a mysterious package from an anonymous sender that contained a plastic sheriff's badge, a Cuban cigar, and a copy of Illusions: The Adventures of a Reluctant Messiah, a novel by Richard Bach.
 The debut came out in 2023, featuring the artists Shungudzo and Nini Fabi (Haerts) and it was featured on Apple Music's homepage as "Best New Release".